 An accounting ledger refers to a book that consists of all accounts used by the company, the debits and credits under each account, and the resulting balances.

-While the journal is referred to as Books of Original Entry, the ledger is known as Books of Final Entry.
+While the journal is known as Books of Original Entry, the ledger is known as Books of Final Entry.

 Let us illustrate how accounting ledgers and the posting process work using the transactions we had in the previous lesson.
 Click here to see the journal entries we will be using.